MediaComem/docker-brownbag/README.md

 You attempt things that you do not even plan because of your extreme stupidity.
 ```

+Use Ctrl-C to stop the script (and the container).

 [Back to top](#readme)

 <br>

 ### Run containers in the background

-Until now we've only run containers **in the foreground**, meaning that they take control of our
+Until now we've only run a container command **in the foreground**, meaning that Docker takes
-console and use it to print their output.
+control of our console and forwards the script's output to it.

-You can run a container **in the background** by adding the `-d` or `--detach` option.
-Let's also
+You can run a container command **in the background** by adding the `-d` or `--detach` option.
-use the `--name` option to give it a specific name instead of using the default randomly generated
+Let's also use the `--name` option to give it a specific name instead of using the default randomly
-one:
+generated one:

 ```bash
 $> docker run -d --name clock fortune-clock:2.0 clock.sh
 06eb72c218051c77148a95268a2be45a57379c330ac75a7260c16f89040279e6
 ```

-This time, the `docker run` command simply prints the ID of the container it
+This time, the `docker run` command simply prints the ID of the container it has launched, and exits
-has launched, and exits immediately.
-But you can see that the container is
+immediately.
+But you can see that the container is indeed running with `docker ps`, and that it has
-indeed running with `docker ps`, and that it has the correct name:
+the correct name:

 ```bash
 $> docker ps